Nothing can ruin your trip more quickly than realizing you’ve become a casualty of lost luggage.

-Whether you’ve just arrived at your vacation destination, or returned home after a fabulous trip, realizing your airline luggage didn’t arrive with you, can ruin your mood – and sometimes, your trip.
+Whether you’ve just arrived at your vacation destination, or returned home after a fabulous trip, realizing your airline luggage didn’t arrive with you can dampen your mood – and sometimes, your trip.

-The best outcome is that your luggage is merely delayed.
+outcome is that your luggage is merely delayed.
 This can still be a hassle, but it's the best case

-This is a uni-versal arrangement by all airlines...whichever air carrier you last flew, will be the one to deliver your bags back into your hands.
+This is a universal arrangement by all airlines: whichever air carrier you last flew will be the one to deliver your bag back into your hands.

-In and around the airport baggage claim area are offices or counters for airlines who fly into that airport, staffed by personnel who can track lost luggage.
-You’ll need to produce your checked baggage stub, identify yourself, and provide a description of your bag.
+In and around most airport baggage claim areas are offices and/or counters for the airlines who fly into that airport, staffed by personnel who can track lost luggage for their customers.

-Hint: When you first check luggage, always verify both the tag and your stub to make sure they’re printed correctly:
+Hint: When you first check your luggage, always verify both the tag and your stub to make sure they’re printed correctly:

 Once your lost luggage is located, it should be easy to arrange how it will be returned to you.

 If it’s on the next flight – due to arrive in a reasonably short time - the airline agent may suggest you wait for it.
-However, it’s the airlines responsibility to get your bag to you [unless you caused the luggage to miss your flight by checking in late].
+However, it’s the airlines responsibility to get your bag to you, unless you caused the luggage to miss your flight by checking in late.

-Let common sense and courtesy rule.
+Let your common sense and courtesy rule.
 If it’s convenient for you to wait, be as accommodating as possible.
 But certainly, ask for a meal voucher to use in the airport while you wait.

 Be sure to give a correct address and phone number for where you’ll be, and always get a name and number to contact the baggage claim office for updates on your bag’s transit.

-Since, many airlines now have digital bag-tracking
+Since many airlines have digital bag-tracking

 missing luggage online.